 If you or your child have been injured as a passenger in a school bus accident or as a pedestrian hit by a school bus, you can file a claim against the driver or owner of the bus and receive compensation for medical costs and pain and suffering as well as wages you may have lost.

 Should the accident result in a fatality, your or your family may be entitled to wrongful death damages.

 In Georgia, a wrongful death occurs when someone dies as a result of another person’s negligence.

-A claim for wrongful death can be made against persons and organizations, such as a business, that behave in a reckless or intentionally negligent manner.
+A claim for wrongful death can be made against persons and organizations, such as a business, that behaves in a reckless or intentionally negligent manner.

-The personal injur lawyers of Angell Law Firm are experts in personal injury law, which is the only kind of case they handle.
+The personal injury lawyers of Angell Law Firm are experts in personal injury law, which is the only kind of case they handle.

 If you or your child have been hurt and injured in a bus accident you may be entitled to damages.

 The Angell Law Firm will advise you on your legal case.

 Call (770) 217-4954 today to discuss your case.